AlexSD92/DnD/readme.md

 - ...to be able to select between different classes.
 - ...to be able to input my character name.
 - ...to be able to select between different weapons.
-- ...my in game choices affect my stats.
+- ...my in-game choices affect my stats.
 - ...to be able to level up.
 - ...to encounter a variety of enemies.
 - ...to experience the story in different ways.